But how is rosé Champagne made?

 The second method involves allowing grape musts to be in contact with the skins for just a few hours.
 The skins not only impart their color into the wine but some flavor and aromatics as well.
 This method often produces wine with a deep pink color and stronger flavor profiles.

-So whether you’re celebrating a special occasion, excited that it’s finally the weekend or looking for a special bottle for Valentine’s Day grab a rosé Champagne.
+So whether it’s a celebration or you’re excited that it’s finally the weekend grab a rosé Champagne.
 Here are some of our recommended finds.